Himilco (general): Siege of Gela and Sack of Camarina

 In the following spring Himilco levelled Akragas and marched east to Gela.
 He did not surround the city with siege walls or "straddle" it by building several camps, but chose to encamp to the west of the city and capture the city through a direct assault.
 The Carthaginians duly attacked the west wall of Gela with battering rams but the Greeks beat back the attack and repaired the breaches in the walls during the night.
 Dionysius soon arrived with a relief force consisting of 30,000 infantry, 4,000 cavalry and 50 triremes and camped to the east of the city.
 Himilco chose to await developments in his camp and did not offer battle.

 Following the script used at Akragas, Dionysius harassed Carthaginian supply columns for 3 weeks with light troops.
 Greek soldiers had other ideas and forced him to attack the Carthaginians.
 The Greeks then launched a three pronged attack on the Carthaginian camp.
 The imaginative battle plan, if implemented properly, might have trapped the Carthaginians but for the lack of coordination among Greek army units, which enabled the Carthaginians to defeat the Greeks.
-Dionysus then abandoned Gela and fell back to Camarina, and then left Camarina for Syracuse, while both the cities were sacked by Himilco's forces as the Carthaginians marched towards Syracuse.
+Dionysius then abandoned Gela and fell back to Camarina, and then left Camarina for Syracuse, while both the cities were sacked by Himilco's forces as the Carthaginians marched towards Syracuse.

 Himilco did not press the pursuit but marched on Syracuse slowly.
 He thus missed an opportunity to destroy the forces loyal to Dionysius – because some Greek rebels had managed to seize Syracuse while the Greeks of Gela and Camarina had marched off to Leontini with the Italian Greeks.
 Dionysius was left adrift between the Carthaginian army and a hostile Syracuse, although he took speedy action and managed to recapture Syracuse.
 Himilco and the Carthaginians camped near Syracuse but made no attempt to besiege the city.
 After a few weeks Himilco sent a herald with a peace offer.
 It has been speculated that a plague had broken out in the Carthaginian camp, causing the Carthaginians to request a truce.
 During the whole campaign Himilco had lost more than half his army to the plague.